Skatetown, U.S.A.: Production notes

 The setting is based on Flipper's Roller Boogie Palace, a disco roller rink which had opened in West Hollywood on Santa Monica Boulevard earlier in 1979 and was fleetingly a very popular celebrity hangout.
-The film includes many short, broadly comedic and slapstick subplots (such as a gag having to do with itching powder) set between long roller skating sequences and musical performances.
+The film includes many short, broadly comedic and slapstick subplots set between long roller skating sequences and musical performances.

 Filming was done mostly at the Hollywood Palladium, built in 1940.
 Its sprawling blond hardwood dance floor, chandeliers and soap bubbles blown by a machine from the Lawrence Welk Show can be seen in sundry scenes.
 Some exteriors were shot on Santa Monica Pier and at nearby Venice Beach.
 Patrick Swayze, who had roller skated competitively as a teenager and was a trained dancer, did his own skating and stunts in the film.
 April Allen, Swayze's uncredited roller-skating partner in the movie, had won the world championship in women's free skating seven years earlier.

-Twenty-nine years after filming, Maureen McCormick recalled, "Like a disco, there was a lot of cocaine being done on the set.
-Many people were open about it."
+Twenty-nine years after filming, Maureen McCormick recalled that there was a lot of cocaine being done on the set.
 McCormick wrote that she fell back into severe cocaine addiction during production, often showing up late for shooting or not coming to work at all.